tomcuchta/timescalecalculus/README.md

 Pull requests are welcome!
 Please feel free to contribute to this code.

 ## Known usage in the literature
 ``Umit Aksoy, Tom Cuchta, Svetlin Georgiev, and Yeliz Okur.
 A normal distribution on time scales with application.
-Filomat.
-In press 2022.``
+Filomat, 36(16), 2022.``

 ``David Grow and Nick Wintz.
 Bilinear state systems on an unbounded time scale.
 Appl.
 Math.
 Comput., 397:Paper No. 125917, 14, 2021.``